Iqbalshah786/Python/18_modules/pyfiglet_termcolor/readme.md

 # pyfiglet and termcolor modules

-This project demonstrates how to use `pyfiglet` and `termcolor` to print colored ASCII art in Python.
+This directory demonstrates how to use `pyfiglet` and `termcolor` to print colored ASCII art in Python.

 ## directory Structure